Skip to main content

 4 mentions Positive Neutral Negative

 Reviewers highlight that the gameplay has improved significantly, with better execution and engaging mechanics, particularly praising the minesweeper elements.
-However, some feel that the game's value does not justify its price, suggesting it should be more affordable given the overall experience.
+However, some feel that the game's value does not justify its price, suggesting it should be more affordable given the gameplay experience.

 • “Better art, better storytelling, better gameplay.”